 Henry strongly supports public service and pro bono publico work.
 While in private practice, he served as an early neutral evaluator and mediator for the Northern District of California’s ADR program and as a member of the Criminal Justice Act appellate panel for the United States District Court for the Northern District of California and the United States Court of Appeals for the Fourth Circuit.
 He also served as a member of the Pro Bono Panel for the United States District Court for the Eastern District of California.
 Pro bono cases he has handled include ones involving intellectual property, disability rights, veterans and criminal law issues.
 His pro bono efforts in 2009 led to his selection as a recipient of the California Lawyer’s Attorney of the Year (CLAY) Award for 2010.

-Ira Levy is a partner in Goodwin Procter’s Litigation Department and a member of its Intellectual Property Practice.
-His practice focuses on the litigation of patent, trademark, copyright, false advertising and related matters for a wide array of industries and in a variety of technical disciplines.
-Mr. Levy has extensive experience with disputes involving biotechnology, pharmaceuticals and chemistry; electronics, computers and telecommunications; mechanical devices; industrial and consumer products; and the Internet, new media and ecommerce.
+Ira Levy is a senior partner in Goodwin Procter's IP Litigation Group, whose practice focuses on the litigation of patent, trademark, copyright, false advertising, trade secrets, licensing and related matters for a wide array of industries and in a variety of technical disciplines.
+Mr. Levy has over 25 years’ experience with disputes involving biotechnology, pharmaceuticals and chemistry; electronics, computers and telecommunications; mechanical devices; industrial and consumer products; and the Internet, new media and e-commerce.

-Mr. Levy has handled numerous bench and jury trials in federal and state courts nationwide.
-He also has significant experience practicing before the U.S. Court of Appeals for the Federal Circuit, the U.S. Patent and Trademark Office’s Trademark Trial and Appeal Board, the World Intellectual Property Organization’s arbitration board and the National Advertising Division of the Council of Better Business Bureau.
-In addition to his litigation work, Mr. Levy works closely with the firm’s Business Law Practice counseling clients on general corporate matters involving intellectual property and the Internet, as well as transactional due diligence.
+Mr. Levy has first chaired numerous bench and jury trials in federal courts nationwide.
+He also has significant experience practicing before the United States Supreme Court, where he worked on the winning side of the B&B Hardware v.
+Hargis trademark matter, various U.S. Courts of Appeals, including the Federal Circuit and the Second Circuit, the U.S. Patent and Trademark Office's Patent Trial and Appeal Board and Trademark Trial and Appeal Board, the World Intellectual Property Organization's arbitration board and the National Advertising Division of the Council of Better Business Bureau.
+In addition to his litigation work, Mr. Levy works closely with the firm's Business Law Practice counseling clients on general corporate matters involving intellectual property and the Internet, as well as transactional due diligence.
+Ira is a frequent lecturer on intellectual property matters, and since 2004 has been the co-chair of PLI’s Advanced Licensing program.
+He is also a lecturer instructor on intellectual property strategy and licensing at the Cornell University-Technion Masters of Law Program, and teaches Intellectual Property Law as part of the Law For Non-Lawyers MBA program.

 Kimberly S. Chotkowski is an accomplished intellectual property attorney with 18 years of patent litigation, licensing and prosecution experience.
 For 4 years in a row, Kim has been listed in the Intellectual Asset Magazine as one of the top 300 IP Strategists in the World.
 She has been involved in litigating cases in a wide variety of technologies including wireless and wired telephony (handset, air interface and base station), microprocessors, semiconductors, USB, touch screens, automotive components, active storage systems, editing software, video on demand, pharmaceutical etc. Kim is a proven leader with capabilities in building litigation teams, strategic thinking and implementing workable plans.